essentialkaos/rubygems-nginx-proxy/README.md

 ## Status

-Current status of EK Rubygems Proxy you can find on our [status page](http://status.gems.kaos.st).
+Current status of EK RubyGems Proxy you can find on our [status page](http://status.gems.kaos.st).